 IV Alternative Approaches to Expert Evidence

 Concerns over the cost of litigation are not new.
 The use of expert evidence in civil litigation and the procedural complications that come along with it are seen by many as contributing, in part, to the rising cost and complexity of litigation.
-There is also no shortage of cases in nearly every jurisdiction where so-called 'advocacy by experts' has led to a significant miscarriage of justice.
+There is also no shortage of cases in nearly every jurisdiction where 'advocacy by experts' has led to a significant miscarriage of justice.
 For these reasons, the role of the damages expert in civil litigation and the manner in which expert opinions are entered into evidence are evolving.
 The rules of civil procedure in many jurisdictions are being revised and expanded to permit (or encourage) a number of unique alternatives to the traditional use of expert evidence at trial.

 i The traditional approach to expert evidence